 Alternative English Tests for the 2022-23 LL.M.
 Application

-Due to current testing center closures, we will accept the TOEFL iBT Special Home Edition and IELTS Indicator for the 2021-22 LL.M. application.
+We will continue to accept the TOEFL iBT Special Home Edition and IELTS Indicator for the 2022-23 LL.M. application.
 These scores can be reported to LSAC through the usual method.
 At this time, we are not accepting the TOEFL ITP Plus for China.
 We do not accept Duolingo scores.

 The minimum score required is 100 on the internet-based TOEFL, or 600 on the paper-based test.
 There is no subscore requirement.
 Information about test dates and registration procedures is available at most universities and US consulates and on the TOEFL website at www.toefl.org.